 A simple way to encourage interactions from your readers is by adding “call to actions” to your posts.
 These are ways of encouraging the reader to contribute their opinions and ideas on the topic.
 Want to go even further?

-Try introducing competitions and giveaways or even opening a forum section on your blog where conversations can happen.
+Try introducing competitions and giveaways or even opening a forum section on your website where conversations can happen.
 Encouraging interaction from your readers shows them that you care about their opinions, and makes your blog feel like more fun, collaborative space for sharing ideas.

 Common Mistake 11: Not Using Intuitive Links